This post may contain compensated links. Refer to my disclaimer for more info.

 Georgia

 Just off of GA Highway 75 in Cordele, a 98-foot tall ballistic missile stands unexpectantly.
-You read that right, a missile that was specifically designed as a warhead during the Cold War is handing out there like it’s no big deal.
+You read that right, missile that was specifically designed as a warhead during the Cold War is handing out there like it’s no big deal.
 Can you imagine being a resident of this tiny middle Georgia town and using it as a landmark when giving directions?

 “Oh just turn right past that tall missile and you’ll be almost there,” some might say.
 Make no doubt, Cordele residents are very proud of this icon in their town – especially the Veterans.
 They know that this rocket that’s sandwiched in-between a tiny gas station and a Krystal drive-through traveled many a mile to make its home in Watermelon country.